opengeogroep/AERIUS-QGIS-plugins/docs/3.6/08_connect_jobs.md

 start a calculation.
 The GML can be either created with the Generate Calculator Input functionality from this plugin or generated in any other way.

+You can select up to 6 .gml files for calculation.
+All of them The `scenario` and `year` properties can override the settings as defined in the .gml file.

 ### Validate

-After picking the GML file it is recommended to run a validation before starting a calculation.
+After picking the GML file(s) it is recommended to run a validation before starting a calculation.
 Just hit the `Validate` button and wait for the result.

 The validation result will be shown in a dialog like these: